adonh/scheduler-eris-widerow/README.md

 ## Installation

-Make sure your project has a resolver for the PagerDuty artifactory repository, you can then add the dependency to your SBT build file:
+This library is published to the Sonatype OSS Maven Repository, which is configured in SBT by default.
+To add the dependency to your SBT build file:

 ```scala
 libraryDependencies += "com.pagerduty" %% "eris-widerow" % "1.3.1"